Boaty McBoatface, Internet-Adored Sub, Makes Deep-Sea Discovery On Climate Change

 They wanted to see how these stronger winds on the surface were impacting the environment far below the waves — and whether that deep ocean activity was contributing to rising sea levels.

-So they sent Boaty into underwater valleys, traveling to depths of up to 4,000 meters.
-Boaty's longest journey took three days and it traveled 180 km, or more than 110 miles.
+So they sent Boaty into underwater valleys, traveling to depths of up to 4,000 meters (nearly 2.5 miles).
+Boaty's longest journey took three days and traveled 180 km, or more than 110 miles.

 "It was making measurements of turbulence and the ocean properties — temperature and salinity — near the seabed, and it's a particularly unique instrument because we can use it to make a spatial picture," says Frajka-Williams.